-Prescription or over-the-counter medications cannot be dispensed by the school or brought to school without a written medical authorization form signed by a doctor.
+Prescription or over-the-counter medications cannot be dispensed by the school or brought to school without an approved written medical authorization form.
 These forms are available in the school office.
-Medications must be brought to school in their original container.
-Students may not have medicine of any form, except inhalers or Epi-pens (provided the authorization for student self-medication form is on file in the office), in their possession or in their lockers on campus.
-Students must turn in their medications at the office and a designated staff member will administer medications provided all requirements are met.
+Medications must be brought to school in their original container with prescription label (if applicable).
+Students may not carry or otherwise have possession of medicine of any form, except inhalers or epinephrine injection devices (provided the authorization for student self-medication form is on file in the office), in their possession or in their lockers on campus.
+Students must turn in their medications at the main office and a designated staff member will administer medications provided all requirements are met.
 Administration of non-prescription medications at school is discouraged.